What can you expect?

 Candles are lit.
 An organ plays softly in the background.
-A pause, followed by the peal of church bells.
 The pastor enters silently and reverently into the holy place and prays for himself and for the people.
-A brief announcement is made.
 And worship begins, “in the Name of the Father and of the Son and of the Holy Spirit.”

-If you are longing for a real experience of the risen Christ, or if you are searching for a faith that speaks both to your heart and to your head, then join us for worship at Emmaus.
+If you are longing for a real experience of the risen Christ, or if you are searching for a faith that speaks both to your heart and to your head, then we’d love to have you join us for worship at Emmaus.
 Jesus promises us, “I am with you always” (Matthew 28:20).

 In the Lord’s Supper, Christ gives into our mouths not merely bread and wine, but His true body and His true blood for life, salvation, and the forgiveness of sins.